ibmjstart/bluemix-sample-tia-node/README.md

 that bad to display the referenced location in Google Maps.

-what the app does in the browser
+What the App Does in the Browser
 --------------------------------------------------------------------------------

 The web app is contructed as a single-page-app using